These Roasted Chickpeas with Garlic and Sea salt are a great high-protein snack! Crunchy, full of flavor, and easy to make.

 Roasted Chickpeas have been on my list to make for a LONG time!
-I’m always looking for healthy snacks, especially high in protein, and fiber.
-Snacks that are low in sugar are also hard to find.
-Well, friends, roasted chickpeas are simple and curb that craving for chips.
+I’m always looking for healthy snacks, especially high in protein, and fiber, but low in sugar!
+Like my Roasted Cashews Recipe, these roasted chickpeas meet those needs!
+They are simple and curb that craving for chips.
 Try them!

 If you’re looking for something healthy, but sweet?
 Try these Healthy Coconut Oil Chocolate Peanut Butter Cups.
 So so good!

 Learning how to roast chickpeas takes no skill in the kitchen.
 You don’t even need to read a recipe after the first time!

 The beauty of this roasted chickpeas recipe is you can make it in any flavor you want.
 Or roast them plain.
 They couldn’t be easier to make and they hit the spot when you need something crunchy.

 The best part is they are good for you!
 Chickpeas (also known as garbanzo beans used to make hummus) are high in fiber and protein-rich but they also contain important nutrients like folate, manganese, and iron.
 Any snack high in protein and fiber is going to leave you satisfied.

 Ingredients for Roasted Chickpeas